Skip to main content

 This section is here for informational purposes.
 There are no steps to execute.

 There are multiple ways to configure the Instana agent.
 These instructions apply to the Instana Agent installed on a traditional server.
 Instructions would be different for docker or kubernetes versions of the Agent.
 Settings related to agent functionality reside in configuration.yaml file located by default in /opt/instana/agent/etc/instana directory.
-However, other settings related to agent environment sits in other *.cfg files.
+However, other settings related to agent environment sit in other *.cfg files.

 info

-For host based installation you can update configuration.yaml and agent should pick up changes automatically (no restart required).
-For Kubernetes based installations, there is instana-agent configmap where you can customize the same content that you see in the configuration.yaml file.
-Using kubernetes/oc commands, you can edit the configmap.
+For host based installation you can update configuration.yaml and the Agent should pick up changes automatically (no restart required).

 info